marlalain/programming_challenges/v4/TEMPLATE.md

 ```

 ## License
-All challenges on this repository are under the [BSD 3-Clause](https://github.com/paulo-e/programming_challenges/blob/master/LICENSE) license
+All challenges in this repository are under the [BSD 3-Clause](https://github.com/paulo-e/programming_challenges/blob/master/LICENSE) license